ONLYOFFICE/services4integration/chamilo/README.md

 /app/chamilo/install.sh -st 1.11.16 -cu https://github.com/ONLYOFFICE/onlyoffice-chamilo/releases/download/v1.1.2/onlyoffice.zip
 ```

+You can also install the connector from the archive by placing it in /connectors/onlyoffice.zip

 After that, you can connect via SSH to the VM and check the progress of the script using the following command:
 ```
 sudo tail -f /var/log/cloud-init-output.log